nupplaphil/friendica/doc/en/admin/install.md

 **Friendica settings**

-This variables wont be used at normal Friendica runtime.
+These variables won't be used at normal Friendica runtime.
 Instead, they get saved into `config/local.config.php`.

 -	`FRIENDICA_URL_PATH` The URL path of Friendica (f.e. '/friendica')